Reinforcement Learning in Non-Markovian Environments: The curse of non-Markovianity

-We repeat some of the notation from the previous section.
+Recall the notation from the previous section.
 Our agent dynamics is given by

-Here $\{O_n\}$ is the observed process, taking values in a space of observations $\OA$, $\{S_n\}$ is the agent state taking values in a finite state space $\SA$ with $|\SA|=\sa$, $\{U_n\}$ is the control sequence taking values in a finite action space $\U$ with $|\U|=\ua$.
+Here $\{O_n\}$ is the observed process, taking values in a finite space of observations $\OA$, $\{S_n\}$ is the agent state taking values in a finite state space $\SA$ with $|\SA|=\sa$, $\{U_n\}$ is the control sequence taking values in a finite action space $\U$ with $|\U|=\ua$.
 We assume that the observation process $O_n$ has been evolving forever.
-We also assume that $\{(S_n,U_n,O_n)\}$ is stationary ergodic (more generally, asymptotically stationary and ergodic) and satisfies
+We also assume that $\{(U_n,O_n)\}$ is stationary ergodic\footnote{ We argue later that without loss of generality, we may take $\{(S_n,U_n,O_n)\}$ to be stationary ergodic, see Remark \ref{R1} below.} (more generally, asymptotically stationary and ergodic will suffice) and satisfies

 for a continuous map